 PART 5: Racial and Ethnic Identity - The civil rights question on Part 5 of the income eligibility application for free and reduced-price meals is optional and does not need to be answered for the application to be considered complete.
 However, civil rights regulations require CACFP sponsors to maintain information about the racial/ethnic background of all enrolled children.
-If parents do not complete this section, centers must visually identify the racial/ethnic identity of the child.
 All sponsors must record this information annually.
 All income and racial/ethnic information is confidential and protected by law.
 Sponsors are to limit the use of this information to people directly connected with administering the CACFP.